-Systems construction, which is a one-time revenue, accounted for 16.3%, 16.6% and 15.0% of our total revenues for the fiscal year ended March 31, 2014, 2015 and 2016, respectively.
-Systems construction revenues, including related equipment sales revenues for the fiscal year ended March 31, 2016 increased from the previous fiscal year as we continued to accumulate orders including large-scale ones.
+Systems construction, which is a one-time revenue, accounted for 16.6%, 15.0% and 14.3% of our total revenues for the fiscal year ended March 31, 2015, 2016 and 2017, respectively.
+Systems construction revenues, including related equipment sales revenues for the fiscal year ended March 31, 2017 increased from the previous fiscal year as we continued to accumulate orders including large-scale ones.

-Systems operation and maintenance, which is a monthly recurring revenue, accounted for 20.8%, 22.6% and 23.5% for the fiscal year ended March 31, 2014, 2015 and 2016, respectively.
+Systems operation and maintenance, which is a monthly recurring revenue, accounted for 22.6%, 23.5% and 22.3% for the fiscal year ended March 31, 2015, 2016 and 2017, respectively.
 Revenue for IIJ GIO/Component service, one of our cloud computing services, is included in the systems operation and maintenance revenues.
-Systems operation and maintenance revenues for the fiscal year ended March 31, 2016 increased by 18.9% compared to the previous fiscal year mainly because many of accumulated systems construction projects have been shifted to the operation and maintenance and IIJ GIO/Component revenue continued to increase.
-Excluding the revenue growth from IIJ GIO/Component service, systems operation and maintenance revenues increased by 18.2% compared to the previous fiscal year.
-Approximately 85.5% of our cloud computing service revenues for the fiscal year ended March 31, 2016 was recognized in systems operation and maintenance and 14.5% was recognized in outsourcing services.
+Systems operation and maintenance revenues for the fiscal year ended March 31, 2017 increased by 6.3% compared to the previous fiscal year mainly because many of the accumulated systems construction projects have been shifted to the operation while we had cancellation of a large-scale project in the first six months of the fiscal year ended March 31, 2017.
+Excluding the revenue growth from IIJ GIO/Component service, systems operation and maintenance revenues increased by 1.9% compared to the previous fiscal year.
+For the fiscal year ended March 31, 2017, we recognized 87.7% of our cloud computing service revenues in systems operation and maintenance and 12.3% was recognized in outsourcing services.

-For the fiscal year ended March 31, 2016, our cloud computing services revenues were approximately ¥14.1 billion, an increase of approximately ¥1.8 billion from the previous fiscal year, and for the fiscal year ending March 31, 2017, we target approximately ¥16.2 billion in revenue.
+For the fiscal year ended March 31, 2017, our cloud computing services revenues were ¥15.7 billion, an increase of approximately ¥1.6 billion from the previous fiscal year, and for the fiscal year ending March 31, 2018, we target approximately ¥18.0 billion in revenue.
 We launched a new cloud service "IIJ GIO Infrastructure P2" in November 2015.
-The service is targeted towards Japanese enterprises that seek to migrate their core business platform systems to the cloud by offering reliable public cloud infrastructure with increased processing performance as well as private cloud infrastructure.
+The service is targeted towards Japanese enterprises that seek to migrate their core business platform systems to the cloud by offering a reliable public cloud infrastructure with increased processing performance, as well as a private cloud infrastructure.

-For the fiscal year ending March 31, 2017, we should continue to see a strong appetite for IT investment along with favorable market situations and we expect revenue to increase from the fiscal year ended March 31, 2016.
+For the fiscal year ending March 31, 2018, we should continue to see a strong appetite for IT investments along with favorable market situations.
 As systems integration revenues can fluctuate significantly in accordance with the absence or addition of large orders, they are accordingly difficult to forecast.
 For systems operation and maintenance revenues, we anticipate that we can increase them from the increase in systems construction revenue which should migrate to systems operation and maintenance as well as accumulation of our cloud computing services orders.
-In the middle-to long-term, we also anticipate that Japanese companies should increase IT-related investments for their network systems when the general economic situation and the business results of Japanese companies recover.
+In the middle-to long-term, we anticipate that Japanese companies should increase IT-related investments for their network systems when the general economic situation and the business results of the Japanese companies recover.
+While we anticipate the cloud computing market to continue to expand in Japan, our cloud computing services might replace hardware revenues, which are a part of systems construction revenues, which could result in a decrease in systems construction revenues in the middle-to long-term.